swarminteractive/viewmedica-wordpress/README.md

 # ViewMedica 8 for WordPress

-This plugin is to help embed the ViewMedica™ Patient Education system in your WordPress site.
+This plugin is to help embed the ViewMedica&reg; Patient Education system on your WordPress site.
 It will help prevent WYSIWYG editors from stripping out script and HTML code that is required by your ViewMedica embed.
+You can also generate a full patient education section on your site in seconds!

+### Instantly Embed ViewMedica

+The ViewMedica plugin for WordPress adds a button to the WYSIWG editor which allows you to instantly embed any video in your account.
+Simply click the button, select your video and press Embed.

+### Create a page with links to your ViewMedica content

+Use the plugin’s Page Generator to instantly make a Web page that features all of your ViewMedica videos.
+You can choose to show your video links in list form, or with a thumbnail image and description.

+### Change ViewMedica player settings globally

+The Global Options settings change the behavior of ViewMedica across your entire site.
+Set things like your player width, default language and other features.

+### Change player settings for a single embed

+The Inline Options settings give you control of individual ViewMedica embeds on your site.
+For example, you may want to disable menu access on a page so your users only see one specific video.
+Checkout the Shortcode Generator to see the options available, or head to a post and use our inline tool.

+## Setup

+Visit the plugin's administration page by navigating to Settings then ViewMedica.
+First, you will need to enter your ViewMedica client ID.
+You can find your Client ID by logging into your account at ViewMedica.com

-## Download
+## Download on Github

 Download the latest release of the plugin at http://wordpress.org/plugins/viewmedica/

-## Installation

-*If you clone this git repo, you will need to move the downloaded files into an archive.
-You can also download the latest build of the plugin from http://wordpress.org/plugins/viewmedica/.*

-1. Download and install the plugin in WordPress.
-Make sure that the file you are uploading does not get automatically unzipped by your computer when it is downloaded.
-It should have a .zip file extension.

-2. Activate the plugin in the Plugins page of the WordPress administrator back end.

-3. Go into Settings -> Swarm Interactive and input your ViewMedica client ID.

-4. Create a new post and use the ViewMedica button to insert shortcode into your posts.
-Alternatively, you can also manually insert this shortcode: [viewmedica]

-5. Select a video that you would like to embed from the dropdown and an openthis code will be filled out for you automatically.
-Embed codes can also be found on your ViewMedica account at http://viewmedica.com/vm/login under the "Installation Support" section.